jerome-auguste/htmlcss_course/README.md

 text_or_block_selector {
   font-size: 1em; /* Either in px or em, em is relative size to the parent element and is prefered for responsiveness */
   font-family: "Arial Black", sans-serif; /* Standard font family (supported by all browsers): Arial Black, Futura, Helvetica, Impact, Trebuchet MS, Verdana.
-You can import your own font family using Google Fonts or by using local custom fonts */
+You can import your own font family using Google Fonts (https://fonts.google.com/) or by using local custom fonts */
   font-style: italic; /* italic or oblique, normal */
   font-weight: bold; /* bold, normal, thin, 100 - 900, ensure to import all weights and styles of the custom font you are using */
   text-decoration: underline; /* underline, line-through, overline, none */
   text-align: center; /* left, right, center, justify, only on block tags <p>, <div>, <h1>... */ }

+block_selector {
+  background-color: black; /* Color can be in hexa, rgb or rgba, rgba is rgb with alpha channel for transparency */
+  background-image: url("link_to_picture"); /* url can be a relative path to a picture or a http(s) link to a picture */ /* Background image properties */
+  background-repeat: no-repeat; /* repeat, repeat-x, repeat-y, no-repeat */
+  background-position: center; /* left, right, center, top, bottom, top left, top right, bottom left, bottom right, x% y% */
+  background-size: cover; /* cover, contain, x% y%, x px y px */
+  background-attachment: fixed; /* fixed, scroll */
+  /* Combine background properties */
+  background: url("link_to_picture") no-repeat center center/cover fixed;
+  /* Linear gradient */
+  background: linear-gradient(to right, red, blue); /* to top, to bottom, to left, to right, to top left, to top right, to bottom left, to bottom right, angle, x% y%, color1, color2, gradient examples at https://uigradients.com/, build your own gradients at https://cssgradient.io/ */
+  opacity: 0.5; /* 0 - 1 */
+}
 ```